I Hate to Tell You: We Can Still Get It Right

 God didn’t give up on King David.
 He was forgiven and went on to rule long and successfully.

-St. Paul, though he supervised the kidnap, torture, and murder of many early Christians, is also directly responsible for the conversion of millions.
-He clearly got moved inside Jesus’s inner circle of trust.
+St. Paul, though he supervised the kidnap, torture, and murder of many early Christians, is also directly responsible for the conversion of billions.
+He still got pulled inside Jesus’s inner circle of trust.

 Jesus seems to have forgiven himself when he healed the Syrophoenician woman’s daughter and was more expansive in his ministry to outsiders thereafter.